UW-GAC/admix-kit_workflow/README.md

 build | Genome build. "hg19" or "hg38"
-n_indiv | Number of individuals to simulate n_gen | Number of generations to simulate
+n_indiv | Number of individuals to simulate n_gen | Number of generations to simulate import_tables | A boolean indicating whether data model tables should be imported to the workspace. overwrite | A boolean indicating whether existing rows in the workspace data tables should be overwritten. workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

 The workflow returns the following outputs: